efren-palacios/duellinks/_posts/content/news/2018/02/2018-02-23-in-game-updates-feb.md

 ### **23rd February Update**
 #### By Yami Hammy

-As of the recent in-game news update, March is packed full of events and pending updates.
+From the recent in-game news update, March is packed full of events and pending updates.
 There is no need to check your notifications, we have it all here!

 [slider](/img/content/news/2018/02/in-game-updates/slider.jpg)